lrh12580/StarCapturePlan/README.md

 # StarCapturePlan
-This is a Windows App that enables people to look up at the sky
+This is a Windows Phone App that enables people to look up at the sky